frechfrechfrech/Mutual-Fund-Market-Clusters/README.md

 # Fund Clustering

 ### Time Series
-- Features are time series so they are correlated
+- **Hypothesis: funds that are similar have similar sales patterns.**
+- Data: *monthly* sales into each FundID in the rolling 24 months
-- What we're really interested in is: how closely do the sales movements of these funds align?
-So this is a great problem for the distance metric dynamic time warp.
+- Distance Metric: We want to know how closely the sales movements of these funds align.
+Dynamic Time warp can help us measure this.

 ### Dynamic Time Warp